 Dad To Dad 1 – Tony Oommen: The Story Of How A Virus Caused His 6 Year Old Son To Suffer A Traumatic Brain Injury

-Alex Cortez: Imagine you’re happily married, you have two children, and then, this happens.
+Alex Cortez: Imagine you’re happily married, you have two children, and then this happens.

 So I called my sister, who’s a physician and she is marrying somebody who is an emergency room physician.
-So I called her and then I got on the phone with her, then fiance Matt, and he said, you need to take him to the hospital.
-You got rushed to the hospital.
-Um, he, he had a series of seizures over a hundred of them in the hospital over the subsequent five weeks that he was hospitalized.
-And what it turned out to be was a, was a viral infection or the virus had crossed the blood brain barrier into the central nervous system and the brain and central nervous system don’t have a defense mechanism against the virus.
+So I called her and then I got on the phone with her then fiancé Matt, and he said, “You need to take him to the hospital.
+He got rushed to the hospital.
+He had a series of seizures, over a hundred of them, in the hospital over the subsequent five weeks that he was hospitalized.
+And what it turned out to be was a was a viral infection where the virus had crossed the blood brain barrier into the central nervous system, and the brain and central nervous system don’t have a defense mechanism against the virus.

-His work though, didn’t start at Fidelity.
+His work, though, didn’t start at Fidelity.
 You might be surprised by where Tony’s career began.

 Alex Cortez: Whoa.
 Wait a minute.
 An Indian managing a kosher catering company?
 Just wanted to make sure I heard that right.

-Tony Oommen: The people that own that, uh, that company I was, uh, I was friends with and, uh, their daughter had a manager for them and she had moved to Colorado and they were looking for somebody.
-I thought, this might be fun, but then when, when my son was born in 1997, um, I, uh, I thought I need to do something where I can earn more money and stop working weekends and that kind of thing.
+Tony Oommen: The people that own that company I was friends with.
+Their daughter was manager for them, she had moved to Colorado, and they were looking for somebody.
+I thought this might be fun.
+But then when my son was born in 1997, I thought, “I need to do something where I can earn more money and stop working weekends, and that kind of thing.”

-Alex Cortez: And good thing he did because after his son’s a seizure, nearly six years later, Tony would need that extra time, handling the fallout of his son’s viral infection.
+Alex Cortez: And good thing he did, because after his son’s a seizure, nearly six years later, Tony would need that extra time handling the fallout of his son’s viral infection.

 Tony Oommen: Eventually, he was discharged from the ICU and spent another week in the hospital.
 He was down to 35 pounds.
 He had to relearn how to walk.
-It was just, it was, it was a challenge.
-So we thought we just need to deal with these, these medical things to try to get the seizures under control.
-And then Ben will be back to normal.
-And then we realize that this is a, this is a profound brain injury that was caused by this virus.
+It was just a challenge.
+So we thought we just need to deal with these medical things to try to get the seizures under control, and then Ben will be back to normal.
+And then we realize that this is a profound brain injury that was caused by this virus.

 Alex Cortez: You might be thinking to yourself, I’ve heard of traumatic brain injuries affecting cognitive abilities, but a virus?

-Alex Cortez: Ben might be alive, but his life.
-Would completely change his brain functions cognitively at about a third grade level, making everyday life a challenge.
+Alex Cortez: Ben might be alive, but his life would completely change.
+His brain functions cognitively at about a third grade level, making everyday life a challenge.

-Tony Oommen: If you look at Ben, you can’t, you can’t tell.
-But one of the things that he has a challenge reading his facial expressions and emotions and social context and uh, may misunderstand, you know, might think somebody is angry when they’re not angry at all.
+Tony Oommen: If you look at Ben, you can’t tell.
+But one of the things that he has a challenge reading is facial expressions and emotions and social context.
+And he may misunderstand.
+He might think somebody is angry when they’re not angry at all.
 So socially that can be a challenge, if he was in a job setting, and he’d have to be in a very accommodative setting to be able to do that.

-Alex Cortez: Ben’s career aspirations might have changed, but thankfully, unlike most families with special needs children, where 75 to 80% end up in divorce, his parents marital status stayed the same
+Alex Cortez: Ben’s career aspirations might have changed, but thankfully, unlike most families with special needs children, where 75 to 80% end up in divorce, his parents’ marital status stayed the same.

 Alex Cortez: This has been good for Ben, but has it also been good for Tony’s marriage?